biaslab/biaslab-hugo/content/member/raphael.md

 +++

-Raaja joined as a guest researcher in April 2023 at the Bayesian Intelligent Autonomous Systems Lab (BIASlab) at Eindhoven University of Technology.
+ Rapha&euml;l Tr&eacute;sor is currently pursuing his PhD within the Bayesian Intelligent Autonomous Systems Lab (BIASlab) at Eindhoven University of Technology’s Department of Electrical Engineering.
+His research is primarily centered on the design and development of real-time Bayesian agents for personalized audio processing applications.
+Before he worked for 2 years on the devolpment of a software of data analytics for financial institutions at Opensee.